 The trailers from one of the semis became dislodged and fell over the guardrail to the ground below.
 Another one of the semi-trucks caught fire.
 Unfortunately, the driver of the first semi and his passenger, his wife, both suffered fatal injuries.
 Thankfully, the rest of the individuals traveling in the other three semis suffered only minor injuries.

-Sometimes, when one or more individuals are killed in an 18-wheeler accident or other type of accident, the surviving family members of those parties can file a wrongful death lawsuit.
+Sometimes, when one or more individuals are killed in an 18-wheeler accident or another type of accident, the surviving family members of those parties can file a wrongful death lawsuit.
 A wrongful death claim will help the survivors recover monetary compensation for items such as medical and death expenses and sometimes also lost wages and pain and suffering.

 However, in order for this type of claim to be successful, the death must have been the result of another involved party’s negligence.
 If the party that was fatally injured was also the negligent party, the family that has unexpectedly lost their loved ones may not have a cause of action to obtain